 The biggest tip I can give you is to book reservations in advance.
 If you have a doubt, call and ask.
 It takes two minutes.
 It is better not to assume anything especially during these unprecedented times.

 I hope you found this travel guide useful as you create your very own Napa Valley bachelorette party itinerary.
 As always, if you have any questions, please don’t hesitate in asking.
-You can reach me by email at email@example.com or by sending a direct message on Instagram.
-I always respond to all of my messages 😉
+You can reach me by email at firstname.lastname@example.org or by sending a direct message on Instagram.

 Ps.
 If you are planning a bachelorette party in the near future, I highly encourage you to check out this blog post for inspiration.
 I shared all of the decorations used to deck out my sister’s hotel room.
 You can say rosé all day was the theme 😉 Also, read this blog post from last year to discover additional Napa Valley recs.